 Supreme Court of Korea: as the highestordinary court of South Korea, the Supreme Court of Korea has comprehensive final appellate jurisdiction over every case except constitutional matters.

 Before South Korea adopted the American law school system (법학전문대학원) in 2007, South Korea trained its legal professionals mainly by the Judicial Research and Training Institute (JRTI, 사법연수원).
-Another route was direct recruitment by the South Korean Armed Forces as 'Judge Advocates' (군법무관).
 The trainees at JRTI were selected by a nationwide exam on jurisprudence called the 'Judicial exam' (사법시험).
-These trainees were commonly trained and competed against each other in the JRTI for 2 years, as their career option after graduation was restricted according to graduation records of JRTI.[citation needed] However, after the 2007 reform, all legal professionals in South Korea (except paralegals such as judicial scriveners) are trained by American-style 3-year law school system.[6]
+These trainees were commonly trained and competed against each other in the JRTI for 2 years, as their career option after graduation was restricted according to graduation records of JRTI.[citation needed] Another route for legal professionals was direct recruitment by the South Korean Armed Forces as Judge Advocates (군법무관).

 Ordinary courts

-The Supreme Court (대법원), seated in Seocho-gu, Seoul, consists of fourteen Supreme Court Justices, including one Chief Justice.
-Chief Justice of Supreme Court is appointed by President of South Korea with the consent of the National Assembly, and has authority over administration of all ordinary courts.
-Other Justices are also appointed by President of South Korea with consent of National Assembly, though candidates for new Justice is recommended by Chief Justice.
-The Justices and Chief Justice must be at least 45 years old, and must have at least 20 years of experience practicing law with a license of attorney at law.
-They serve for six-year terms; the Chief Justice cannot be reappointed, but the terms of the other Justices are renewable under article 105(2) of constitution.
-However, none of Justices tried to renew their term after Sixth Republic since it could harm independence of judiciary by increasing influence of executive President.
+Justices and the Chief Justice must be at least 45 years old and must have at least 20 years of experience practicing law with a license of attorney at law.
 Justices cannot be older than 70.
+They serve for six-year terms.
+The Chief Justice cannot be reappointed, but the terms of the other Justices are renewable under article 105(2) of the Constitution.
+However, no Justices have tried to renew their term in the Sixth Republic since it could harm the independence of judiciary by increasing the influence of the president.

-Judges in Research division
+Judges in Research Division

-Justices in Supreme Court are assisted by seconded Judges from sub-Supreme courts, and they are called 'Judges in Research division' (재판연구관)' or 'Research Judges'.
-This secondment is decided by Chief Justice of Supreme Court.
-Under article 44 of Court Organization Act, the Chief Justice has power to transfer every single Judge from one of ordinary courts to any other ordinary court in South Korea.
-Function of seconded Judges in Supreme Court is similar to Law clerks in ordinary courts.
-They serve about 2 years as judicial assistant for Justices, yet not all seconded Judges are not individually attached to one of Justice, as some of seconded Judges serve as research group or panel to assist decisions of whole Supreme Court.
+Justices in the Supreme Court are assisted by seconded Judges from sub-Supreme courts called Judges in Research Division (재판연구관) or Research Judges.
+This secondment is decided by the Chief Justice of Supreme Court.
+Under Article 44 of Court Organization Act, the Chief Justice has the power to transfer every single Judge from one of ordinary courts to any other ordinary court in South Korea.

 National court administration

-Administration affairs (including fiscal, personnel and human resource affairs) of all ordinary courts in South Korea is governed by an institution called 'The National Court Administration (NCA, 법원행정처)', which is established in Supreme Court under article 19 of Court Organization Act.[12]
-The head of NCA is appointed by a Chief Justice, and is appointed among Justices.
-Though this centralized power on Chief Justice can eventually harm independence of individual Judges and even Justices, NCA is also serves for judicial independence from other branches of government.
+Administration affairs (including fiscal, personnel, and human resource affairs) of all ordinary courts in South Korea are governed by an institution called the National Court Administration (NCA, 법원행정처) which is established in the Supreme Court under Article 19 of the Court Organization Act.[12]
+The head of the NCA is appointed by a Chief Justice and among Justices.
+Though this centralized power on the Chief Justice can eventually harm independence of individual judges and even Justices, the NCA also serves for judicial independence from other branches of government.

 High Courts and District Courts